bardia-p/Elevator-Simulator/README.txt

 The ElevatorSimulator.Test package has been dedicated to testing.
 The testing framework that was used in this project is JUnit 5.

 For each subsystem there is a dedicated test class to test them separately.
+- ElevatorIntegrationTest: Tests the general flow for the elevator.
+- ElevatorUnitTest: Unit Tests for the elevator.
 - FloorTest: testing the floor subsystem alone.
-- ElevatorTest: testing the elevator subsystem alone.
 - SchedulerTest: testing the scheduler subsystem alone.

 Navigate to any of these classes and run them as a JUnit test to confirm that the system is